Wirecloud/wirecloud/docs/source/platform/admin/index.rst

 Anyway, you should serve the static files with a fast performance http server like Nginx or Apache.
 Django has documentation for this `topic`_.

-In addition, you can compress css and javascript code files for better performance using the following command:
+In addition, Wirecloud delivers compressed css and javascript files to clients when ``DEBUG`` is False, so you have to generate these files using the following command:

 .. code-block:: bash

-    $ python manage.py compress
+    $ python manage.py compress --force

 .. note::